osmlab/atlas/ash/README.md

 # Atlas Shell Tools
-A command line interface for OSM team tools.
+A command line interface for Atlas.